mikuwife/mikuwife/README.md

 This is my profile

 <!-- - 🔭 I’m currently working on golang -->
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Java
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with web
+- 🤔 I’m looking for help with it
 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: you can reach me in GitHub
 <!-- - 😄 Pronouns: ... -->